/ Undergraduate /

 Did you know?

-We're the only London university offering courses spanning from Ancient to Contemporary History.
-Our curriculum is globally diverse, covering Europe, Asia, and the Americas, with a specialist US Historian.
+We offer courses spanning from Ancient to Contemporary History, and our curriculum is globally diverse, covering Europe and the wider world, with a specialist US Historian.

 Employability is emphasised throughout the three years of study.
-Why limit yourself to just the 19th and 20th centuries when you can delve into the drama of ancient, medieval, and early modern history?
-This broader focus not only enhances your graduate prospects (over 60%) but also widens your career options in the heritage sector.
+Why limit yourself to just the 19th and 20th centuries when you can also delve into the drama of ancient, medieval, and early modern history?
+This broader focus not only enhances your graduate prospects (over 60%) but also widens your career options in the public and private sectors.

 This course offers all students the option of a one-year paid work placement, to boost your employability even further.
 If you choose this route, you will take the placement following year two of your course, and then return to complete your degree.